Opening Hours

 • Mastitis

-• Bladder issues – Stress Incontinence, Urge Incontinence/ Overactive Bladder Syndromes, Bladder Pain Syndromes (including Interstitial Cystitis) and Retention
+• Bladder Issues – Stress Incontinence, Urge Incontinence/ Overactive Bladder Syndromes, Bladder Pain Syndromes (including Interstitial Cystitis) and Retention

-• Bowel concerns – Constipation, Faecal Urgency, and Incontinence
+• Bowel Concerns – Constipation, Faecal Urgency, and Incontinence

 • Pelvic Organ Prolapse and Pessary fittings